 MEGA.nz is a great cloud storage solution, but what happens when you need to quickly and efficiently transfer your files from it to another storage service?
 For example, you might need to move to Microsoft’s ecosystem and switch over to OneDrive.
-In this guide, we’ll explain how to transfer from MEGA to OneDrive using our best cloud-to-cloud manager, MultCloud.
+We have a separate guide on how to use MEGA, but in this guide, we’ll explain how to transfer from MEGA to OneDrive using our best cloud-to-cloud manager, MultCloud.

 - If you want to transfer your cloud files from one cloud storage service to another, you can either do this manually, or use a third-party cloud-to-cloud management service, which allows you to automate this otherwise cumbersome process.

 - To give you an example of how quickly and easily this operation can be done, we’ve created this step-by-step guide where we’ve shown how you can transfer your files from MEGA to OneDrive using MultCloud.

 - This process is largely the same in every multi-cloud manager that supports cloud-to-cloud transfer, but we’ve chosen MultCloud since it is the most feature-complete cloud-to-cloud management solution.

 Whether you’re moving to OneDrive for its cheap storage or for the bevy of collaboration options it offers, following this guide will make transferring from MEGA a cinch.
 For more information about MEGA, check out our full review.